solo-io/workshops/gloo-mesh/gateway/2-5/openshift/gateway-portal/default/README.md

 ```

 The Httpbin team has decided to export the following to the `gateway` workspace (using a reference):
-- the `in-mesh` Kubernetes service
+- the `not-in-mesh` Kubernetes service
 - all the resources (RouteTables, VirtualDestination, ...) that have the label `expose` set to `true`